neuroIov/Docs-/medium.md

 Title: Introducing Neurolov: Revolutionizing AI Development with Decentralized GPU Power

-[IMAGE PLACEHOLDER: Neurolov logo and platform interface]
+[IMAGE Neurolov logo and platform interface]

 The world of artificial intelligence is about to change forever.
 We are thrilled to announce the launch of Neurolov, a groundbreaking platform that democratizes access to GPU computing power and advanced AI capabilities.
 Set to go live next week, Neurolov is poised to reshape the landscape of AI development, making it more accessible, efficient, and collaborative than ever before.